 This week, the internet platform dekoder published a detailed dossier on the annexation of the Crimea 5 years ago, including an interview with international law expertsKateryna Busol, Maria Issaeva und Cindy Wittke: Kateryna Busol, Maria Issaeva und Cindy Wittke.
 They come from three different countries – Ukraine, Russia, and Germany – but also from different educational and professional backgrounds.
-None of the three claims to represent their countries’ scholarship and/or practice, instead, each offers her individual perspective, taking into account the diversity and most important nuances in current international legal debates about Crimea and the so-called ‘Ukraine Crisis’.
+None of the three claims to represent their countries’ scholarship and/or practice, instead, each offers her individual perspective, taking into account the diversity and most important nuances in current international legal debates about Crimea.

 We consider the interview highly enlightening and decided to publish it here as well.